MahmoudSalahX/bone-fracture-detection/README.md

 ## Results

-After fine-tuning, the model achieved **100% accuracy** on the untouched test set, demonstrating its effectiveness.
+The model was trained using data augmentation and early stopping to prevent overfitting.
+After a full training run, the final model achieved **98.75% accuracy** on the untouched test set, demonstrating its robustness and ability to generalize.

 ### Performance Curves
 ![Performance Curves](performance_curves.png)